ids-s1-20/project-mac_roni/README.md

-Which amenities impact the airline rating the most?
+How do the amenities impact the flight’s overall rating?
 ================
 by macaRoni